 Connectivity and interference Issues

 Interferences may occur when there are many wireless devices in a small area.
 This is especially true when the wireless transmissions operate within a common bandwidth.
 Examples of devices that can cause such interference include Wi-Fi routers, microwaves, and radios.
-The radio signals that they emit can adversely affect the audio quality and cause audio delays/lags.
+The radio signals that they emit can adversely affect the audio quality, cause audio delays/lags, or even audio dropouts.

 Wired vs. Wireless Headphones: Which One’s for You?